How To Add Water To Koi Pond Without Killing Your Fishes

 Advertisements

-There are ways of telling whether tap water has been dechlorinated and one such way of checking is by adding a little bit of tap water to some test tubes and adding a few drops of household bleach, if it begins to fizzle or bubble the Chlorine hasn’t been completely removed from the water.
+There are ways of telling whether tap water has been dechlorinated and one of the easy ones you can try yourself at home is by adding a little bit of tap water to some test tubes and adding a few drops of household bleach, if it begins to fizzle or bubble the Chlorine hasn’t been completely removed from the water.

 Advertisements